ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

     !!!note
         At this point in the workflow your original SystemLink Server is in an operable state.
 Be aware if any new data is created or ingested by SystemLink Server at this time it will not be available to your new server.

-1. Provision a new Window server for SystemLink.
+1. Provision a new Windows server for SystemLink.

 1. Install and configure the new version of SystemLink Server.